Brit funk: Continuities between Brit funk and disco

 Gaining inspiration from various musical genres, Brit funk continued and built off of technological and symbolic themes present in U.S. disco.
-Author Robert Strachan described that Brit funk became recognized for its "use of electronic production, drum machines, electronic bass and the stripped down aesthetic of electro presented a slick, ultra-modern musical aesthetic combined with visual codes accessed from American disco acts."
-Furthermore, Brit funk seemed to follow in disco's footsteps in regards to expression of gender and sexuality.
-Various authors such as Tim Lawrence, Bill Brewster and Frank Broughton discussed how disco ushered in a unique moment in which gender and sexuality queerness gained "recognition" in mainstream music.
+Author Robert Strachan described that Brit funk became recognised for its "use of electronic production, drum machines, electronic bass and the stripped down aesthetic of electro presented a slick, ultra-modern musical aesthetic combined with visual codes accessed from American disco acts."
+Furthermore, Brit funk seemed to follow in disco's footsteps in regard to expression of gender and sexuality.
+Writers including Tim Lawrence, Bill Brewster and Frank Broughton discussed how disco ushered in a unique moment in which gender and sexuality queerness gained "recognition" in mainstream music.
 The disco genre fostered a culture that highlighted and celebrated a sense of fluidity and "multipleness" that was revolutionary in its day.
 Like disco, Brit funk also represented a unique moment of fluidity in gender expression and sexuality.
 Britfunk was emerging in a time in the UK in which gender-play was entering the mainstream pop scene from strains of UK club scenes and formed around unique identity politics.
 Such politics were highly entangled with pleasure on the dance floor which was the essence of U.S. disco as well.
-Such pleasure in both Brit funk (and disco) was ambiguous, "in terms of gender and sexuality..."
-Strachan said that many Brit funk artists "were clearly drawing upon outré and undoubtedly gay styles that had emerged in the club scenes", and the aesthetics of Brit funk can now "...be read as escaping fixed notions of identity."
+Such pleasure in both Brit funk (and disco) was ambiguous, "in terms of gender and sexuality ..."
+Strachan said that many Brit funk artists "were clearly drawing upon outré and undoubtedly gay styles that had emerged in the club scenes", and the aesthetics of Brit funk can now "... be read as escaping fixed notions of identity."

-Fluidity

-Because of the emergence of Brit funk, it "enabled a fluidity of identity and a space where strict cultural boundaries in terms of identity, gender and ethnicity could be negotiated, blurred and articulated."
-Brit funk created fluidity when it came to race and gender because of the creativity that came from the sharing of sounds throughout the diaspora.